 The Week in Pictures: Feb.
 28 - March 7

-Tornadoes hit Alabama, Rio celebrates Carnival, an Egyptian photojournalist is released from prison and more.
+Tornadoes hit hard in Alabama, Rio glams it up for Carnival, a Dragon approaches the space station and more.

 Debris from a home damaged by a tornado litters a yard in Beauregard, Alabama, on March 4, 2019.